AT-06/trello-tests/README.md

 **Getting Started**
 -
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.

 **Prerequisites**
+-
 What things you need to install the software and how to install them

     Give examples

 **Installing**
+-
 In order to execute in locally the tests, these tools need to be installed:
 - node js versin 8.11.3